brucechanglongxu/brucechanglongxu.github.io/_posts/2025-02-07-metabolismhormoneregulation.md

 ## Glycogen Metabolism: Storing for the future

+Not all glucose is immediately used for energy.
+During times of energy surplus, the body stores excess glucose as glycogen -- a branched polymer of glucose molecules.
+This process, called glycogenesis, occurs primarily in the liver and skeletal muscles.
+The enzyme glycogen synthase, activate by insulin, facilitates the incorporatin of glucose into glycogen.
+Liver glycogen serves as a reservoir for blood glucose homeostais, while muscle glycogen provides fuel for local muscle contraction during exercise.

+In contrast, glycogenolysis is the breakdown of glycogen into glucose-1-phosphate, which is converted to glucose-6-phosphate and utilized for energy.
+In the liver, this glucose-6-phosphate can be converted into free glucose and released into the bloodstream, ensuring blood glucose levels remain stable during fasting.
+However, muscle cells lack glucose-6-phosphatase, meaning that glycogen breakdown in muscles supports only local ATP generation, not bloog glucose homeostasis.

 ## Fatty Acid and Amino Acid Metabolism: Alternative Energy Pathways

 When glucose is scarce, the body shifts to alternative fuel sources, primarily fatty acids and amino acids.
 Fatty acids undergo beta-oxidation, a mitochondrial process that breaks down long-chain fatty acids into **Acetyl-CoA**, feeding directly into the Krebs cycle.
 This transition is critical during fasting, prolonged exercise, and ketogenic states, where fatty acids become the primary source of ATP.